 (1) as claims by creditors against the company's assets, and

-(2) a source—along with owner or stockholder equity—of the company's assets.
+(2) as sources (along with owner's or stockholders' equity) of the company's assets.

-Owner's equity or stockholders' equity is the amount left over after liabilities are deducted from assets:
+Owner's equity or stockholders' equity is the amount remaining after liabilities are deducted from assets:

 Assets - Liabilities = Owner's (or Stockholders') Equity.

 Owner's or stockholders' equity also reports the amounts invested into the company by the owners plus the cumulative net income of the company that has not been withdrawn or distributed to the owners.

 If a company keeps accurate records using the double-entry system, the accounting equation will always be "in balance," meaning the left side of the equation will be equal to the right side.
 The balance is maintained because every business transaction affects at least two of a company's accounts.
 For example, when a company borrows money from a bank, the company's assets will increase and its liabilities will increase by the same amount.
 When a company purchases inventory for cash, one asset will increase and one asset will decrease.
 Because there are two or more accounts affected by every transaction, the accounting system is referred to as the double-entry accounting or bookkeeping system.

 A company keeps track of all of its transactions by recording them in accounts contained in the company's general ledger.
 Each account in the general ledger is designated as to its type: asset, liability, owner's equity, revenue, expense, gain, or loss account.